KRICT-DATA/SIMD/README.md

 # Dataset
 To reproduce the extrapolation results of SIMD, we should prepare the following two datasets of thermoelectric materials.
-- Starry dataset:
+- [Starry dataset](https://www.starrydata2.org/): It is a large materials dataset containing thermoelectric materials.
+Since it was collected by text mining, data pre-processing should be conducted to remove invalid data.
 - ESTM dataset: